 Croatia Vacation Planning Best Trip to Croatia

-What is the best way to plan a Croatia vacation?
-This is a question that we are often asked – and we understand just how overwhelming Croatia Trip Planning can be.
+With so much to choose from, we understand just how overwhelming Croatia Trip Planning can be.
 Don’t stress.
-We are sharing our best advice and insider tips so that you can plan the Best Vacation in Croatia!
+We are sharing our honest advice and insider tips so that you can plan the Best Vacation in Croatia!

 Why Vacation in Croatia?

-We have been singing praises for the country since our first trip to Croatia in 2011.
-On that Croatia vacation we bounced through four of the top destinations: Split, Hvar, Korcula and Dubrovnik.
-In the short time, we absolutely fell in love in Croatia.
+We have been singing praises for this country since 2011.
+On our first Croatia vacation we bounced through four top destinations: Split, Hvar, Korcula and Dubrovnik.

 We understand, from our own personal experiences, what it takes to plan Croatia vacations.